A Business Coach With a Passion For Great Service and Great Businesses

 Just being myself and trusting the relationship was eye-opening and liberating.

-Because of his extensive business coaching experience he has an in-depth understanding of small business ownership.
-His passion and goal is to help owners thrive and build great businesses.
+Because of my years of business coaching experience, I have gained an in-depth understanding of small business ownership.
+My passion is to help small business owners thrive and build great businesses.

-Now living in Northern California with his wife, daughter and two dogs, he grew up in a military family and spent the first 15 years of his life moving every year.
-Having lived in over dozen states, three countries, and more than twenty different cities, he grew up with a somewhat expanded view of the world.
+Now living in Northern California with my family, I grew up in a military family and spent the first 15 years of my life moving every year. (as om EVERY year!)
+Having lived in over a dozen states, three countries, and more than twenty different cities, I grew up with a somewhat expanded view of the world.

-His working career has been similar in that he was able to experience a wide variety of businesses and industries before eventually settling on writing and coaching for small businesses and their owners.
+My working career has been somewhat similar in that I’ve been able to experience a wide variety of businesses and industries before eventually settling on coaching small business owners and managers.